 We have equipped soldiers in an ad hoc manner too many times in our history, creating challenges in interoperability, soldier load, and overlapping capabilities.
 Fortunately, the Program Executive Office-Soldier process currently looks at the individual soldier as a system to equip him in a holistic fashion.
 The Army is moving in the right direction in updating soldier equipment, but the institution needs to do more.
-We need to view the

-...the truth is, the network needs to be available at the individual soldier level. small unit as the foundation of the decisive force and the soldier as a component of that system.
+We need to view the small unit as the foundation of the decisive force and the soldier as a component of that system.
 We must realize there is no single silver bullet that will propel us forward, only a series of small developments conceived from holistic solutions.